 If you’re looking to improve your home on the cheap, consider using salvaged building materials.
 Besides being less expensive than new materials, secondhand features can add character, quality, and value to your home.
-But note that the savings in dollars may require a greater investment in time and effort.
+But note that the savings in dollars may require you to invest more time and effort.

 Remodeling with secondhand building materials has many fans.
 Some are owners of historic houses who improve their homes by adding period elements.
 Others follow green building practices and appreciate conserving resources and keeping materials out of landfills.
 And still others are looking for quirky elements that will break their homes out of cookie-cutter molds.

 According to the Building Materials Reuse Association, recycling is becoming more common in the construction industry.
 That means reclaimed building elements like doors, windows, plumbing fixtures, and wood flooring are increasingly easy to find.